 Welcome to Bemidji!
 Whether you’re a year-round local, a first-time visitor, or a seasonal resident, the First City on the Mississippi is lucky to have you.
 Summer is one of the best times of year to be here, too (unless you’re into ice fishing)—the sun is shining, the foliage is green, the flowers are blooming, and the fish are biting.
 It gets hot enough during the day to warrant a quick dip in the lake, but cool enough at night that you can enjoy sitting around a bonfire.
+We have a fantastic local arts scene (the sculpture walk around town is visible evidence—like our gorgeous golden wheat frond outside) and summer community theater, live music at the waterfront or in the pub, and a renowned symphony orchestra.
+There’s shopping and a movie theater on rainy days, photo ops with Paul and Babe or at the Itasca headwaters, a Fourth of July waterfront carnival and Art in the Park—and, of course, the natural splendor of the Minnesota Northwoods that draws us all outside.
 If you’re up for a day trip, a weekend, all summer or all year, there’s no end of fun things to do, and Harmony Co-op is delighted to help you with all of them.

 Fishing, boating, swimming, or just enjoying the peace and quiet—Minnesota has (well over) ten thousand lakes, and even more ways to have fun with them.
 You’ll want to pick up some sunscreen first, of course; since you’ll be in the lake, it’s important to pick one that’s both waterproof and doesn’t contain any ingredients that could be harmful to the water and wildlife.
 Alba has both a traditional cream sunscreen as well as several invisible spray-on ones in a range of SPFs; Badger has several zinc oxide-based cream sunscreens, including one with built-in bug repellent.
 Just in case your fun outlived your sunblock, we also have Badger after-sun balm and aloe vera gel to soothe the angriest epidermis.
 Bug repellent ought to be on your list too; you might think you’re happy to see the lakes and trees, but the mosquitoes that live there are even happier to see you!
 Harmony carries both spray-on and balm-based insect repellents (the sprays work on both clothing and skin, while the balm is great for areas like ankles that are exposed to hungry skeeters); some essential oils have been found to be effective for repelling insects, such as lemon eucalyptus, geranium, and citronella (the same stuff that’s in the anti-bug candles).
 In case a few biters sneak past the defenses, there’s an array of different itch relief products, including gel, ointments, and special soap; tea tree oil is a natural antiseptic and offers many people relief from itchy bug bites, too.